-Ping pong is a great family game.
+Ping pong is another great choice for family game night.
 It can be played in teams or tournament style to get everyone involved.
 It is fast-paced and hands-on, giving antsier kids the chance to move while practicing their hand-eye coordination and precision skills.
 It’s an easy game to learn, but a hard game to master, so it is great for a range of ages and abilities.

 If you want the chance to bond with your family in a fun way, start a family game night.
-Pick a night of the week that’s set aside for this interaction and protect it on your schedule the same way you would a class or a sports practice.
-Investing in your family’s bonds is a great use of your time that’s fun and relaxing as well.
+Pick a night of the week, and protect it on your schedule the same way you would a class or a sports practice.
+You’ll be glad you did!